 Deep in the shady tupelo and cypress swamps of the floodplain, dark, rich water bleeds into the broader flow of a large alluvial river that makes its way to one of the most productive estuaries in the northern hemisphere.
 This gem of natural diversity that we call the Apalachicola River and Bay System rivals some the most remote places on earth for sheer sense of wilderness.
 Although the Reserve itself is a relatively small parcel, it is connected in a sprawling watershed that traverses three states and covers nearly 20,000 square miles.
 The upper reaches of the basin begin about 90 miles above Atlanta, where the Chattahoochee originates as a small mountain stream.
 Flowing south for 436 miles it meets the 350 mile long Flint River at the Florida state line.
 Below this point we call the river Apalachicola as it stretches 107 miles to the Gulf of Mexico.

 The Apalachicola National Estuarine Research Reserve encompasses 246,766 acres of public lands and waters in the Florida Panhandle.
 The Reserve boundaries include 52 miles of the lower river and its associated floodplain, most of Apalachicola Bay, two barrier islands, part of a third, and several small out-parcels.
-The same area was designated a Biosphere Reserve in 1983 by the UNESCO Man and Biosphere Programme.
-You can read about the Apalachicola Biosphere Reserve here.
+The same area was designated a Biosphere Region in 1983 by the UNESCO Man and Biosphere Programme.
+You can read about the Apalachicola Biosphere Region here.